canarytrace/documentation/docs/guides/architecture.md

 > ### What you’ll learn
 - You will get a basic overview of architecture

 The architecture of Canarytrace is based on dockerized components, which are orchestrated in [Kubernetes](https://kubernetes.io/) or [OpenShift](https://www.openshift.com/).
-Thanks to this approach is easy deploy Canarytrace to in the cloud e.g. [AWS](https://aws.amazon.com/), [Google Cloud Engine](https://cloud.google.com/), [DigitalOcean](https://www.digitalocean.com/), [Azure Cloud](https://azure.microsoft.com/) etc. or in your own datacenter where is possible install of Kubernetes.
+Thanks to this approach is easy deploy Canarytrace to in cloud e.g. [AWS](https://aws.amazon.com/), [Google Cloud Engine](https://cloud.google.com/), [DigitalOcean](https://www.digitalocean.com/), [Azure Cloud](https://azure.microsoft.com/) etc. or in your own datacenter where is possible install of Kubernetes.

 ![Architecture](../../static/docs-img/canarytrace-v3.0.png)